Test Code LAB1688 Alpha-1-Antitrypsin Clearance, Feces and Serum

 Method Description

 Immunonephelometry quantitates the alpha-1-antitrypsin (AAT) contained in a 24-hour fecal collection.
 From the concentration of feces and serum AAT, a 24-hour clearance is calculated.
-In the absence of a serum specimen or a timed fecal collection, an AAT fecal concentration will be reported.(Package insert: N Antiserum to Human alpha-1-antitrypsin.
-Siemens Healthcare Diagnostics Inc; 01/2018)
+In the absence of a serum specimen or a timed fecal collection, an AAT fecal concentration will be reported.(Instruction manual: Siemens Nephelometer II Operations.
+Siemens, Inc; Version 2.4, 07/2019)

 Day(s) Performed